michaelgoin/healthcheck-middleware/README.md

 > {database: {region: 'us-west', status: 'ACTIVE'}, status: 'success', uptime: 3, memoryUsage: {rss: 32587776, heapTotal: 29604500, heapUsed: 14572104}}

 ### healthInfo
 A function that allows customization of the displayed health information.
-The function is called as `healthInfo(passInfo)`. `passInfo` contains the health information that would normally be displayed (see examples above).
+The function is called as `healthInfo(passInfo)`.
+The `passInfo` parameter contains the health information that would normally be displayed (see examples above).
 You will return the JSON representation of the health info you want rendered.
 You may also return a string which will be converted into a JSON object `{message: string}`.

 ##### Example 1
 ```js
 module.exports = healthcheck({
 	healthInfo: function(passInfo) {